 The Story Of A Young Girl

-This is a story told by Neville told about a sad young girl who dreaded going home on Christmas eve to an empty house.
+This is a story Neville told about a sad young girl who dreaded going home on Christmas eve to an empty house.
 She had lost her dad in an accident that same year.

 So it was late at night, and it was raining, and this sad young girl who had just turned 17 was returning home and she was overcome with grief and sadness.
 She was untrained in anything and the only job that she managed to get herself was as a waitress and it seemed like she had worked herself late into the night.